 Atlas Pinnacle Pristine

 Pinnacle Pristine is Atlas’s standard architectural shingle.
 It features dimensional styling, wide color blends, and reliable performance at an affordable price.
-The shingles include algae-resistant granules that help maintain their appearance in humid climates.
+The asphalt shingles include algae-resistant granules that help maintain their appearance in humid climates.

 Wind rating: 130 mph